-To accelerate the growth of your company and organic growth doesn’t appeal, consider merging with or acquiring another company.
-In this article, we’ll go through the about your business tips for growth through acquisition.
+In this article, we’ll go through the about your business tips for growth through acquisition in the UK.

-Such a move can help business owners like you to grow your top line and profitability, says the FD & CFO Centre’s FD East of England North, Lynda Connon.
+Such a move can help business owners like you to grow your top line and profitability, says The CFO Centre’s FD East of England North, Lynda Connon.

 A successful merger or acquisition can also give your company access to your target company’s technology, skillsets, markets, and target customers.